 Alright, now this is another great low-EMF electric blanket that, to be honest, is very similar to the Serta blanket.
 However, there are a few differences that we’ll talk about.

 The wires inside the blanket are extremely thin, so you really won’t even notice them.
-The way the are distributed keeps the blanket from having an hot or cold spots.
+The way they are distributed keeps the blanket from having a hot or cold spot.
 The warmth it gives off honestly is really calming and relaxing.

 As far as EMF radiation for this blanket goes, I would expect the readings to be very similar to the Serta.
 The blanket itself should emit very little radiation the way it is designed.
 The control unit will likely emit a very small amount of magnetic radiation, but you don’t need to have this close to your body when using the blanket.